 We did so much during our short time in London.
 Marty and I were so pleased that we took our time and truly enjoyed our experience in this great city.
 Honestly, there were several more things on our list, but we decided to save them for next time.
 I feel as if London is just one of those cities that we will visit more than once.

 What is your favorite thing to do in London?
-We want to add it to our list for next time!
+Please comment below and let us know.

 Don't forget to pin this post, and then subscribe so you don't miss a minute of our fun!